May - 2021

 My hope is that people with more privileges will start to talk about and actively speak against discrimination of other people based on their ethnicity, sexuality, gender, body-type, etc., by realizing that this is so deeply rooted in our society and takes active work by those, who don't experience this on their own bodies.

-It’s mostly white, cisgender men who decides what rights people should have when it comes to mental health, your body (when you’re healthy/unhealthy), your rights as a person, how you should/shouldn’t be when it comes to gender, looks, you name it.. other people who are upheld by white supremacy and the patriarchy can discriminate and not get persecuted, if the system doesn’t think it’s racist or sexist for instance – the law was made by people, who’ve never experienced this on their own bodies.
+As to where we are now, I think it’s important to state, that it’s mostly white, cisgender men who decides what rights people should have when it comes to mental health, your body (when you’re healthy/unhealthy), your rights as a person, how you should/shouldn’t be when it comes to gender, looks, you name it.. other people who are upheld by white supremacy and the patriarchy can discriminate and not get persecuted, if the system doesn’t think it’s racist or sexist for instance – the law was made by people, who’ve never experienced this on their own bodies.

 I hope we’ll change the way we speak about these problems and talk more about it to actively change it, so it’ll become less normalized to express hate, discrimination and harassment of minorities.
 That people will be able to say “stop” when people are actively racist, when they see someone get yelled at on the street for wearing what they feel comfortable in, when they hear some men whistle after a woman who’s minding her own business.
 Luckily, with the last note, the #metoo movement is being taken seriously now, and I’m grateful for that, but we have to keep talking and take action to change things.